L K Advani to attend Ram temple consecration ceremony: VHP

-New Delhi: BJP stalwart L K Advani, who was at the forefront of the Ram temple agitation, will attend the consecration ceremony of the temple in Ayodhya on January 22, VHP president Alok Kumar said on Thursday.
+New Delhi, Jan 11 (PTI) BJP stalwart L K Advani, who was at the forefront of the Ram janmabhoomi movement, will attend the consecration ceremony at the Ram temple in Ayodhya on January 22, VHP president Alok Kumar said on Thursday.

 However, it remains unclear whether party veteran Murli Manohar Joshi will attend the ceremony or not.